pramindanata/architecture-katas/kata/santa-workshop/readme.md

 - A1: A present request details consist of what toys the children want, his/her location, and his/her details.
 Each child must put this information into the mail, email, or voice call.
 - A2: A present can contain multiple toys.
-- A3: Duplicate requests may occurs from a same child.
+- A3: Duplicate requests may occur from a same child.
 System will automatically consolidate them into 1 present.
-- A4: In Christmas season period (2 weeks or 1.209.600 seconds), the present requests estimated to peak at 100K request per second.
+- A4: In Christmas season period (2 weeks or 1,209,600 seconds), the present requests estimated to peak at 100K request per second.
-- A5: Relate to A1, child must state the complete address details (country, city, postcode, etc).
+- A5: Relate to A1, child must state the complete address details (country, city, postcode, etc.).

 ### Actors